jkdysvik/BookHub/README.md

 ## Usage

-Once the application is running, navigate to `http://localhost:4000` in your browser to start exploring the book collection.
+Once the application is running, navigate to `http://localhost:4000` or the corresponding link you get from "npm run dev" in your browser to start exploring the book collection.